ipld/ipld/data-structures/ethereum/convenience_types.md

 ## Genesis IPLD
 This is a single IPLD block at the base of the entire chain with this layout.
-It is the only structure that uses an actual Map at the representation level (other structs use the `tuple` representation which encodes them as Lists).
 It is encoded with DAG-CBOR with a KECCAK-256 which gives the CID:
 `to-be-added`.